isomerpages/moe-bendemeersec/_z-archive-for-parents/PLD Purchase for Sec 1(2023)/Purchase of PLD for Sec 1 (Y2023).md

 <p style="text-align:justify">
 The URL to register for the online seminar is <a href="https://go.gov.sg/bdmsndlpweb" target="_blank" > https://go.gov.sg/bdmsndlpweb</a>.
 Please fill in the required information.
 Details of the online seminar will be emailed to you upon successful registration.

+Should you have additional enquiries, please submit this form - <a href="https://go.gov.sg/bdms-icthelp" target="_blank" > https://go.gov.sg/bdms-icthelp</a>.

  </p>